-From the courtyard there is an area which is secure on the ground floor for storage of bikes and buggies.
+From the courtyard there is an area which is secure on the ground floor for storage of bikes and buggies and golf clubs.

 We have always lived in Suffolk and love this area, as soon as you turn off the A12 to travel the 5 miles along the road to the coast at Aldeburgh you switch into holiday mode..
 Whoever you are, whatever you want to do, you'll be delighted to discover the wealth of magical places tucked away in our special part of Suffolk.
 Beautiful beaches, unspoilt countryside, traditional towns, historic sites and charming small towns it's easy to see why Suffolk is a holiday hotspot.
 Picture-postcard Southwold ( do try and combine with a visit to the renovated pier), Dunwich are all uniquely wonderful , nearby Walberswick is home to the annual British Open Crabbing Championship fun for all the family, and for quirkiness of a different kind you mustn't miss the ‘man made village’ of Thorpeness with it’s large but not deep boating lake, take out a rowing boat, a canoe or Kyak or sit on the bank with a fishing rod !